rust-lang/rfcs/text/2603-rust-symbol-name-mangling-v0.md

         | <type> "p" // placeholder (e.g. for polymorphic constants), shown as _: T
         | <backref>

-// The encoding of a constant depends on its type, currently only
+// The encoding of a constant depends on its type.
+Integers use their value,
-// unsigned integers (mainly usize, for arrays) are supported, and they
-// use their value, in base 16 (0-9a-f), not their memory representation.
+// in base 16 (0-9a-f), not their memory representation.
+Negative integer
+// values are preceded with "n".
+The bool value false is encoded as `0_`, true
+// value as `1_`.
+The char constants are encoded using their Unicode scalar
+// value.
-<const-data> = {<hex-digit>} "_"
+<const-data> = ["n"] {<hex-digit>} "_"

 // <base-62-number> uses 0-9-a-z-A-Z as digits, i.e. 'a' is decimal 10 and
 // 'Z' is decimal 61.